-Balance at 1 April 2016 Increase in Provision Provision Utilised in Year Reduction in Provision Required Balance at 31 March 2017
+Balance at 1 April 2017 Increase in Provision Provision Utilised in Year Reduction in Provision Required Balance at 31 March 2018

 £000 £000 £000 £000 £000

-Rental bonds -51 0 0 0 -51
+Rental bonds -51 0 0 51 0

-Housing Act deposits -17 0 0 0 -17
+Housing Act deposits -17 0 0 17 0

-Accumulated Absences -252 -231 252 0 -231
+Accumulated Absences -231 0 0 231 0

-S31 Funerals -7 0 5 0 -2
+S31 Funerals -2 -13 0 15 0

-Business Rate Appeals -1,799 0 106 790 -903
+Business Rate Appeals -903 -1,353 1,195 0 -1,061

-Total -2,126 -231 363 790 -1,204
+Total -1,204 -1,366 1,195 314 -1,061

+Rental Bonds

-Rental Bonds - Deposits made with the Council which will be repaid as contractual obligations are completed.
+Deposits made with the Council which will be repaid as contractual obligations are completed.
+In 2017/2018 the balance held against rental bonds was reclassified as a Reserve (and added to an existing balance held in Reserves).

-Housing Act Deposits - Deposits made with the Council which will be repaid as contractual obligations are completed.
+Housing Act Deposits

+Deposits made with the Council which will be repaid as contractual obligations are completed.
 This was previously classed as a short term creditor.
+There has been no movement on this account since 2008, so the balance has been released back to revenue.

+Accumulated Absences

-Accumulated Absences - The Council is required to make a provision for the cost of paid annual leave (or any form of leave, for example time off in lieu) earned by employees but not taken before the year end which employees can carry forward into the next financial year.
+The Council is required to make a provision for the cost of paid annual leave (or any form of leave, for example time off in lieu) earned by employees but not taken before the year end which employees can carry forward into the next financial year.
+Until the last financial year these amounts should have been treated as creditors rather than provisions.

-S31 Public Health Funerals - These funds are held by the Council on behalf of Solicitors until the estates' of the deceased have been concluded.
+S31 Public Health Funerals

+These funds are held by the Council on behalf of Solicitors until the estates' of the deceased have been concluded.
+In 2017/2018 the balance held against this provision was reclassified and moved to Allocated General Fund Balances.

-Business Rate Appeals - The provision represents the Council's share (40%) of an estimate of anticipated Business Rate refunds from successful appeals up to 31 March 2017.
-The full liability is approximately £2.3m, with the balance being met by Central Government (50%), Nottinghamshire County Council (9%) and the Fire Authority (1%).
+Business Rate Appeals

+The provision represents the Council's share (40%) of an estimate of anticipated Business Rate refunds from successful appeals up to 31 March 2018.
+The full liability is approximately £2.7million, with the balance being met by Central Government (50%), Nottinghamshire County Council (9%) and the Fire Authority (1%).